openfl/lime.openfl.org/_docs/advanced-setup/hashlink.md

 ## Manual Install

 If building HashLink from source or using a [HashLink release](https://github.com/HaxeFoundation/hashlink/releases) other than the one included in Lime, run `lime setup hashlink` to let Lime know where you put it.
-To change this path or go back to the bundled version of HashLink, run `lime setup hashlink` again.
+To change this path to a new value, run `lime setup hashlink` again.
+If you've previously configured a custom path, and you'd like to return to using Lime's bundled version of HashLink, run `lime config remove HL_PATH`.

 ## Build & Run